Sigurd Hauso Haugen: Career

 On 7 July 2022, Haugen signed a five-year contract with Danish Superliga club Aarhus GF.
 He made his competitive debut on 17 July, playing the full game as AGF lost 1–0 to Brøndby on the opening matchday of the 2022–23.
 On 24 July, he scored his first goal for the club in a 3–1 win at home against Viborg, as he also provided an assist.

+On 23 August 2023, Haugen joined NAC Breda in the Netherlands on loan with an option to buy.

+On 2 September 2024, newly-relegated 3.
+Liga side Hansa Rostock confirmed that Haugen joined the club on a loan deal until the end of the 2024–25 season.
+Following the loan spell, there were talks between the clubs about making the move permanent, but the transfer ultimately fell through and Haugen returned to AGF.

+On 5 July 2025, Haugen returned to 3.
+Liga and signed with TSV 1860 Munich.

+Personal life

 In December 2022, a news media revealed that Haugen had been arrested by the police in Aarhus after getting into an argument with a doorman in front of a disco.
 However, Haugen was not charged and was released the following day.